kannibalox/PTPAPI/README.md

 This can download bookmarked torrents based on a human language filter.
 The basic syntax looks like `ptp-bookmarks -f <filter>`.

-The filter can consist of multiple subfilters, where the first subfilter to match will download the torrent, and if not, the next subfilter will be checked.
-For instance, the filter `smallest GP,720p scene,largest` would attempt to download the smallest GP.
-If there are no GPs, it will try to find a 720p scene encode.
-If it can't find either of those, it will just pick the largest torrent availables.

-The full list of possible values for picking encodes is:
-* `GP`
-* `Scene`
-* `576p` or `720p` or `1080p`
-* `HD` or `SD`
-* `Remux`

-It's possible to have two incompatible values, e.g. `GP` and `Scene`, but this simply means the subfilter won't ever match a torrent, and it will always be skipped over.

-The possible values for sorting are:
-* `most recent`
-* `smallest`
-* `seeded` (the number of seeds)
-* `largest`

 See `ptp-bookmarks --help` for more information.

 ### Notes

-I did this mostly for fun and to serve my limited needs, which is why it's not as polished as it could be.
+I did this mostly for fun and to serve my limited needs, which is why it's not as polished as it could be, and will probably change frequently.
 Pull requests are welcomed.